 Guidelines and Responsibilities of the CICRC

 Based on applicable University of Arkansas policies, the CICRC shall review all pertinent records, and may gather additional information orally or in writing as necessary.
 The CICRC shall provide the employee an opportunity to address the potential or actual conflict in person and in writing.
-The CICRC Chair shall ensure that, within ten (10) working days of the conclusion of a review, or as soon as possible thereafter, a written report will be delivered to the faculty or staff member, the Department Chair, the Dean, or appropriate supervisors, the VPRED, and the Provost.
-The report shall include policies and procedures the CICRC followed in arriving at its conclusions.
-This timeline may be extended by the CICRC, in consultation with the VPRED, as the CICRC deems necessary and reasonable.
-If the CICRC determines that a conflict warrants the creation of a CMP, the Committee Chair will request that the ORC work with the employee, his/her Department Head and Dean (or Unit supervisor) to develop a plan that describes steps to be taken to manage, reduce, or eliminate any actual or potential COI identified.
-The VPRED shall receive the plan within ten (10) working days of the request or as soon as practical thereafter.
+The CICRC Chair shall ensure that, within ten (10) working days of the conclusion of a review, or as soon as possible thereafter, a written report will be delivered to the faculty or staff member, the Department Chair, the Dean, or appropriate supervisors, the VCRI, and the Provost.
+The report shall address whether a conflict exists, and, if so, whether the conflict cannot be managed or can be managed through a CMP.
+This timeline may be extended by the CICRC, in consultation with the VCRI, as the CICRC deems necessary and reasonable.
+If the CICRC determines that a conflict warrants the creation of a CMP, the Committee Chair will request that RSCP work with the employee, his/her Department Head and Dean (or Unit supervisor) to develop a plan that describes steps to be taken to manage, reduce, or eliminate any actual or potential COI identified.
+The VCRI shall receive the plan within ten (10) working days of the request or as soon as practical thereafter.
 In all situations, the Provost or appropriate Vice Chancellor, for non-research related disclosures, shall have the final decision regarding the recommendations of the CICRC, subject to appeal as outlined in Section V.F.

 Conflict Management Plan

 A CMP establishes all necessary measures to address and/or mitigate any potential or actual conflicts of interest.
 The CMP may include, for example and without limitation, provisions for student advising, hiring other employees, employee roles in start-up companies, purchasing rules, intellectual property ownership, and facility use.
 Conditions or restrictions in the CMP might include public disclosure of conflicts, such as when presenting or publishing research, appointment of an independent monitor, modification of the research plan, change of personnel or responsibilities, full or partial disqualification of personnel, reduction or elimination of the financial interest, or severance of relationships that create a conflict.
 Other provisions may be added to the CMP whenever appropriate or as needed.
 A CMP will be generated for each employee and each instance of potential, apparent, or actual conflict.
 For example, a faculty member involved in two different start-up companies would have a CMP for each company.
 Each CMP should be reviewed annually, at a minimum.
 It should also be reviewed and revised, if necessary, if the potential conflict changes.
 The CMP will be terminated when the potential for a conflict is removed.
 The CMP should cover all of the following items, at a minimum:

 An oversight structure for the activity at issue should be developed that is reasonable for the employee and University.
-The oversight structure should be approved by the College or similar unit and the VPRED.
+The oversight structure should be approved by the College or similar unit and the VCRI or designee.

 The target approval chains for cost centers associated with such projects will reflect the proposed oversight structure through the electronic protocols set up by the University.
 Through this protocol no purchase can be made without electronic approval.
 The only exceptions are purchases made 1) through blanket purchase orders, but the formation of these blanket purchase orders must also be approved by the proposed oversight structure and 2) use of a “P” card.
 All P card purchases must be reviewed for compliance with the CMP and the sponsored project budget.